 Step 8: VPS Security Hardening for Your AI Agent

-# Run OpenClaw security audit
+# Run the deep audit

 openclaw security audit --deep